Compliance Checklist for Classifying FTEs vs Contractors

 7. Scheduling

-Independent contractors are free to create their own schedules.
+Independent contractors control their own schedules and determine when and where work is completed.
 If possible, work should be performed offsite unless it is critical that they be onsite to complete the job.
 If an independent contractor works onsite, they should perform duties using their own equipment.

 8. Payment